XiumingRyanLi/MTRN4231_Project/README.md

 This launches:
 - UR5e driver
-- MoveIt planning pipeline and RViz
+- MoveIt planner, UR Driver controller and RViz
 - Perception stack
+- Brain node to coordinate tasks
-- Brain node + Stockfish
+- Chess master node that runs Stockfish
 - GUI

 To use a multi-window tmux interface: